Abortion in Argentina: Abortion protocols

+Class and race had a huge effect on abortion care.
+Women of higher status are more likely to receive safe access to abortion.
+Though, this may be true in most cases around the world, it is especially true for Argentina.

+Areas highlighted in red are areas where Provinces are not under nation protocols, therefore there are no regulation protocols put in place.

+Provinces without regulations are at higher risk for abortion complications.
+This could be due to the lack of care and safe access.
+These same Provinces are at higher risk for increased complications and death rates.
+This is especially true for Provinces that are located further north; such as Buenos Aires.

 In March 2007, Buenos Aires Province health authorities released a protocol addressing the provision of legal abortion procedures without delays or need for judicial authorization.
 The main change regarding previous treatments of abortion was the explicit recognition that any case of rape can be a threat to the psychic health of the victim and thus justify an abortion request.

-An abortion protocol drafted by the National Institute Against Discrimination, Xenophobia and Racism (INADI) was presented, starting in May 2007, to provincial health ministers and legislatures for consideration.
+An abortion protocol, drafted by the National Institute Against Discrimination, Xenophobia and Racism (INADI), was presented to provincial health ministers and legislatures for consideration, starting in May 2007.
 This protocol includes a series of procedures to be conducted in order to assess an abortion and the maximum permissible time spans for them.
 It also features a proposal to create a national registry of conscientious objectors.

 In June 2007, the legislative body of Rosario, Santa Fe Province, adopted a protocol similar to that of Buenos Aires.
 Physicians assisting a woman covered by Article 86 of the Penal Code are obligated to explain her condition to the patient, offering the choice of terminating the pregnancy, as well as counseling before and after the abortion.
 The protocol explicitly forbids the judicialization of the procedure and warns that physicians who delay a legal abortion are liable to administrative sanctions and civil or penal prosecution.